 We then check the segmented components for certain attributes like size, shape, and position in order to classify objects, such as the ball and the goal posts.
 We also compute statistics for the position of detected objects in the world coordinate system using the inverse kinematics of the robot, the centroid, and the bounding box to further filter the object hypotheses.
 Using these we are able to track the ball and identify the existence and size of goal posts and consequently localize our position on the field.
 [9]

 7 Conclusion

-Building on previous research and RoboCup experience as well as using the technology from the DARwIn family of robots, we hope to design and create CHARLI to be the first adult sized humanoid robot in the US that can compete in RoboCup.
+Building on previous research and RoboCup experience and utilizing technology from the DARwIn family of robots, we hope to improve upon CHARLI's success in last year's humanoid competition.